Advice > Product management

 • Onsite interviews

-During the interviews, you’re not expected to know everything–asking your interviewer questions as you work on your written exercise, for example, is highly recommended.
+During the interviews, you’re not expected to know everything.
+Asking your interviewer questions as you work on your written exercise, for example, is highly recommended.
 It shows your curiosity about the work and how you would collaborate on real work challenges.

-First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process, as millions of candidates do not make it past this stage.

 You can use this free product manager resume guide to help tailor your resume to the position you’re targeting.

-2.2 Recruiter phone screen
+2.1.2 Recruiter phone screen

 Once you’ve been invited to interview with Stripe, you’ll first speak with a recruiter on a phone screen.

-During this call, you should expect the recruiter to ask you some typical resume and behavioral questions.
 They'll be looking to evaluate your fit with Stripe's culture, your overall qualifications for the role, and whether you have a chance of succeeding in future interview rounds.

 Stripe's recruitment team is known for being transparent with the steps in their interview process.
 The recruiter will likely give you an outline of what to expect during the interview process, but if they don’t, don’t hesitate to ask.

-If you pass this phone screen, then the recruiter will advance you to the next round of interviews.
+If you pass this phone screen, the recruiter will advance you to the next round of interviews.

-2.3 Hiring manager phone/video interview
+2.1.3 Hiring manager phone/video interview

-This interview will be with a Stripe PM or manager, and you should be prepared to answer common PM interview questions.
+Prepare to answer common PM interview questions.
 There are more details on the types of questions to expect and how to prepare for them later in this guide.

-2.4 Take-home exercise
+2.1.4 Take-home exercise

-Stripe is known for having a strong writing culture, so after you've passed the first PM-focused interview, expect to get a written take-home exercise.
 The intent of this exercise is to see how you approach the types of problems you might encounter on the job.

 As a result, the exercise will likely focus on a typical PM question.
 For example, you may be asked to address a metric or technical PM problem.

-2.5 Onsite interviews
+2.1.5 Onsite interviews

-According to Stripe CTO David Singleton, interviews at Stripe always involve real-life simulations of work challenges.
-This is not just to test the candidate’s abilities and how they will approach the work, but also to discern whether the candidate will want to do the work “in a way that is curious, digging into the details, and collaborative”.
-Many former Stripe PM candidates report that indeed, most interviews are case-style interviews that involve some role-playing.
+This is not just to test the candidate’s abilities and how they will approach the work.
+It’s also to discern whether the candidate will want to do the work “in a way that is curious, digging into the details, and collaborative.”

-If all goes well, the onsite interviews are your last step as a candidate, and from there you just have to wait to (hopefully) receive your offer.
+If all goes well, the onsite interviews are your last step as a candidate, and from there, you just have to wait to (hopefully) receive your offer.

 To help you structure your preparation, we've organized them into four categories:

-Stripe PM questions category
+Stripe PM questions category 2025

 3.1 Product sense questions (design, improvement, strategy)

-Stripe PMs must be able to identify the most important problems facing their team and help come up with solutions for them.
-To do this well, they must have strong product sense.
+As a Stripe PM, you should be able to identify the most important problems facing your team and help come up with solutions.

-We’ve divided this interview question category into three subcategories: design, improvement, and strategy, based on Glassdoor interview reports.
-Along with interview questions reported by former Stripe candidates, we’ve also included other product sense questions typically asked in FAANG PM interviews.
+We’ve divided the product sense category into three subcategories: design, improvement, and strategy, based on Stripe Glassdoor interview reports.

-Example Stripe product sense interview questions
+Example Stripe product manager interview questions: Product sense

 Product design